Literary Awards

 Essays may include family stories; oral histories; genealogy-related blog entries, excerpts from an ancestor’s journal diary; transcriptions of Bible records or cemetery markers; family histories/traditions, and socio-economic background surrounding/affecting an ancestor.

-2022 Literary Award Winners
+2025 Connecticut Society of Genealogists Literary Award Winners

-2022 “Tell Your Family Story” Contest Winner
+2025 “Tell me Your Story” Essay Winner

 Previous Years